Azure-Samples/prototype-active-directory-dotnet-web-ad-complex-org-utility/README.md

+# As-Is Code

+This code is made available as a sample to demonstrate a potential strategy for managing and integrating multiple disconnected directories with Azure Active Directory.
+It should be customized by your dev team or a partner, and should be reviewed before being deployed in a production scenario.

 # Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.